YnotY2/securing_vps_basics_guide/securing_ssh.md

 # Moving public key-pair to VPS

 We will store our public-key generated from the pair within a standard directory on the VPS.
+- Login to you're VPS with the created user on the VPS

 1. **Copy** the *public_key*
 - The Public-Key will end within `.pub`